Article

 5. Proximity

-By understanding and applying these core principles, you can create web experiences that are not just visually pleasing, but also fundamentally better for your users.
-These concepts are closely related to the differences between UI and UX design, and my custom web design services are built on these timeless principles.
+By understanding and applying these ten core principles, you can create web experiences that are not just visually pleasing, but also fundamentally better for your users.
+As a web developer and designer in the Philippines, I've seen how these timeless concepts transcend trends and technology changes.
+They're closely related to the differences between UI and UX design, and my custom web design services are built on these principles.
+Whether you're creating a simple portfolio or a complex e-commerce platform, these design fundamentals will help you create more effective, beautiful, and user-friendly digital experiences that stand out in the competitive Filipino market.

 About the Author